rackerlabs/support-how-to/content/how-to/cloud-backup/migrating-the-cloud-backup-vault/index.md

 type: article
 created_date: '2020-03-26'
 created_by: Evan Benavides
-last_modified_date: '2020-04-15'
+last_modified_date: '2021-02-25'
-last_modified_by: William Loy
+last_modified_by: Chris Silva
 product: Cloud Backup
 product_url: cloud-backup
 ---

-The Cloud Backup vault is the database that resides on the server regarding the configured Cloud Backups for that agent.
+The Cloud Backup Vault is a directory on your server that allows the Cloud Backup Agent to manage your backups in your Customer Portal.
+This directory contains the data necessary to allow functionality of Cloud Backup.
 If the Cloud Backup registration command is re-run on the server it can cause a duplicate system creation.

 The following article provides information about how to migrate the Cloud Backup vault from one system to another.